ryantd42/NY-Legislative-Git/2023/S358B-2023/bill.md

  ITED.
-NO  PERSON,  FIRM,  PARTNERSHIP, ASSOCIATION OR CORPORATION SHALL INSTALL ANY KEYLESS SECURITY DEVICE USED TO CONTROL AND SECURE ACCESS TO THE COMMON AREAS OF ANY RESIDENTIAL BUILDING WITHOUT THE EXPRESS WRITTEN CONSENT OF THE OWNER, PROPERTY MANAGER, BOARD OF DIRECTORS,  OR  AUTHOR- IZED  PARTY  OF  SUCH PROPERTY.
-WHERE A KEYLESS SECURITY DEVICE HAS BEEN AUTHORIZED, ANY INSTALLATION OF SUCH DEVICE SHALL BE  PERFORMED  BY,  OR WITH THE CONSENT OF, THE OWNER, PROPERTY MANAGER, BOARD OF DIRECTORS, OR AUTHORIZED PARTY IN PLACE IN SUCH BUILDING.
+NO  PERSON,  FIRM,  PARTNERSHIP, ASSOCIATION OR CORPORATION SHALL INSTALL ANY KEYLESS SECURITY DEVICE USED TO CONTROL AND SECURE ACCESS TO THE COMMON AREAS OF ANY RESIDENTIAL BUILDING WITHOUT THE EXPRESS WRITTEN CONSENT OF THE OWNER, BOARD OF MANAGERS, BOARD OF DIRECTORS, OR  AUTHOR- IZED  PARTY  OF  SUCH PROPERTY.
+WHERE A KEYLESS SECURITY DEVICE HAS BEEN AUTHORIZED, ANY INSTALLATION OF SUCH DEVICE SHALL BE  PERFORMED  BY,  OR WITH  THE  CONSENT  OF,  THE OWNER, PROPERTY MANAGER, BOARD OF MANAGERS, BOARD OF DIRECTORS, OR AUTHORIZED PARTY IN PLACE IN SUCH BUILDING.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01646-02-3
+  LBD01646-05-3